gravitational/teleport/examples/go-client/README.md

 2. They must offer their x509 certificate, which has been previously issued by the auth sever.

-The client supports multiple `CredentialProviders`, which can gather credentials for client authentication from their defined source.

-Multiple providers can be specified in order to try multiple authentication methods.
-This is helpful for redundancy, especially in cases where some authentication methods are expected to fail/expire sometimes.
+The client supports multiple credential loading methods to authenticate the client.
+Multiple methods can be used simultaneously in order to increase redundancy or to handle special cases where some authentication methods are expected to fail/expire sometimes.

-This demo sets up a few `CredentialProviders` which can be easily tried out in the demo below.
+This demo sets up a few credentials which can be easily tried out in the demo below.

 ### Authorization

-The Server will authorize requests for the user associated with the certificates used to authenticate the client.
+The server will authorize requests for the user associated with the certificates used to authenticate the client.

 Therefore, to use the API client, you need to create a user and any roles it may need for your use case.
 The client will act on behalf of that user and have access as defined by the user's role(s).